RPicster/Godot-Collected-Thingies/Noise-Generator-and-Shader-Examples/README.md

 ## How to use?

-Best is to watch the YouTube video (link following after upload) explaining the creation of this example project, the generator and the combination process of different noise textures.
+Best is to watch the [**YouTube video**](https://youtu.be/IvOfx-kbqac) explaining the creation of this example project, the generator and the combination process of different noise textures.

 # License